Hardware Connection Guide

 GE TRAM-RAC 4A

-Waveform data such as electrocardiogram and arterial pressure can be received through the 15-pin ANALOG OUT port on the back of the Tram-RAC 4A housing of the GE monitor.
+Waveform data such as ECG and arterial pressure can only be received through the 15-pin ANALOG OUT connector located at the back of the GE monitor's Tram-RAC 4A (device for inserting multiple modules).

 This port is not a digital port for the transmission of numerical values, but an analog port that outputs the waveform change as a voltage value.
 Since the voltage value of the analog port can not be read directly from the computer, it needs an equipment called an analog-to-digital converter (ADC) which converts it to digital.

 ADCs range in variety, from low-cost products in the $ 50 range to high-performance products in the thousands of dollars.
 Currently tested equipment is DataQ's DI-149 and DI-155, which are the cheapest but show sufficient performance for research purposes.
 The most significant difference between the two products is the difference in voltage resolution.
-For general monitoring purposes, an inexpensive DI-149 is sufficient, but DI-155 is recommended for electrocardiographic T-wave or P-wave analysis (http://www.dataq.com/products).
+For general monitoring purposes, the cheaper DI-149 is sufficient, but DI-155 is recommended for analyzing T-wave or P-waves in electrocardiograms (http://www.dataq.com/products).

 After purchasing the ADC, you must create a cable to feed the voltage output from the ANALOG OUT port of the GE TRAM RAC into the ADC input.
 You can also make this cable yourself, but you can leave it to the cable manufacturer.
 At the time of order, you should ask for production as below.
-Connect the 1-15 pin of the GE 15PIN to the corresponding terminal of the ADC
+When placing an order, request manufacturing with the pins connected as shown below.

-The last thing to note is that you must connect the cable to the specified connector on the TRAM RAC module to receive the waveform signal correctly.
+An important point to note is that you must connect the cable to the specified connector on the TRAM RAC module to receive the waveform signal correctly.
 Regardless of which ADC is used, the cable must not be connected to the BP connector (BP2, second left connector) to receive the PLETH waveform from the TRAM RAC.
-If a cable such as CVP is plugged into BP2, the corresponding waveform is recorded instead of PLETH.
+If a cable such as CVP is plugged into BP2, BP2 will be recorded instead of PLETH.
 PLETH and BP's waves look similar, so it's hard to notice when they're connected incorrectly.
 The figure below shows this incorrect connection.
-CVP is written to the PLETH channel and CVP is not displayed properly.
+CVP is recorded to the PLETH channel and CVP is not displayed properly.

 Wrong connection: The CVP Transducer cable is connected from the left to the second BP connector (BP2)